 - national identification number (e.g. in Iceland, Turkey, Poland)

 It is applied in many scientific areas, like computer algebra, cryptography, computer science, or simple school math - like in an Euclidean algorithm for greatest common factor calculation.

 Modulo is useful whenever you need to split something.
 A real-life example may be sharing a pizza with your friends or family.

 Assuming that there are 10 slices in a big party pizza and you are a group of three.
 How many slices are left when you share the pizza equally?

 That's exactly the case when you can use modulo!
 10 mod 3 = 1.
 In other words, 10 divided by 3 equals 3, but it remains 1 slice left 🍕.
-That was not the most difficult example, but if the numbers are greater, modulo may be pretty useful.
+That was not the most difficult example, but we hope you can see the usefulness of modulo.

 By the way, have you seen our collection of pizza calculators?
-Amazing pizza party calculator, which can help to estimate how much pizza you need to order, but also the tools helping to compare pizza sizes - if you ever wondered if it's better to buy two medium pizzas or just one large, the pizza comparison calc is a safe bet.
-We've also prepared calculators for those who'd like to bake the perfect pizza for themselves!
+We have the amazing pizza party calculator, which can help to estimate how much pizza you need to order, but also the tools helping to compare pizza sizes - if you ever wondered if it's better to buy two medium pizzas or just one large, the pizza comparison calculator is a safe bet.
+We've also prepared calculators for those who'd like to bake the perfect pizza themselves!

 Oh no. We're getting hungry.
-Let's leave this yummy distractor and come back to the earth.
-If you're interested in finding more about funny applications of modular arithmetics, check out this betterexplained.com blog post.
+Let's leave this yummy distraction and go back to Earth.
+If you're interested in finding more funny applications of modular arithmetics, check out this betterexplained.com blog post.